Pfizer submits data to FDA showing a booster dose works well against original coronavirus and variants - KRDO

 “We get through this pandemic when a critical majority of us get vaccinated, and we haven’t hit that critical number yet,” Murthy said.

-Murthy is especially worried about parents who have been working hard to protect their children as the nation grapples with the pandemic.
-That fear is especially pressing as more children are being hospitalized with the virus, like Kyle Butrum’s one-year-old son, Carter, in Arkansas.
+Murthy said he is especially worried about parents who have been working hard to protect their children as the nation grapples with the pandemic.
+That fear is especially pressing as more children are being hospitalized with the virus, such as Kyle Butrum’s 1-year-old son, Carter, in Arkansas.

 Butrum urged people to get vaccinated so other families don’t have to watch their child struggle in the hospital.